Piya1234saha/Covid-19-Case-Study/README.md

 # Covid-19-Case-Study
 # Objective :
-Analyse the Covid -19 Pandemic scenario
+The objective of this project is to analyze and interpret COVID-19 data across various countries and continents, focusing on vaccination rates, infection likelihood, death rates, and the impact of the pandemic over time.
+The analysis aims to identify key trends and insights that can inform public health strategies and provide a clearer understanding of the pandemic's global impact.
+Using SQL for data manipulation and querying, this project aims to generate detailed reports and visualizations that emphasize key elements of the COVID-19 pandemic.

 # Case study :
-This case study consists of 2 data sets.
+This case study consists of two distinct datasets:
 The first dataset Case_detail consists of Covid-19 pandemic case records in different countries.
 The second dataset Vacc_detail contains the Vaccination records and the Death records.
+The Case_detail dataset contains records of COVID-19 cases, including the total number of cases, new cases, total deaths, and new deaths across various countries.
+The Vacc_detail dataset provides information on vaccination rates, the number of people vaccinated, and associated death records.

 # Year-wise Vaccination Percentage: